 You can go live within eight weeks from initial contact to launch.
 We will, of course, always be available for support.

-Chargetrip is data vendor agnostic and works with leading connected car and telemetry data providers.
+Chargetrip is data vendor agnostic and works with leading connected vehicle and telemetry data providers.
 Connect currently comes pre-integrated with Enode, and we are actively working on integrating with more data providers.